 The collator is still relevant today, said Ott, as scholars in the digital humanities have revived an interest in using technological approaches to literary study.
 The Hinman assists researchers in pinpointing exactly how two texts differ.
 Computer analysis of digitized books has been fruitful, said Ott, but has yet to replace optical collation.

 In 1986 the collator was transferred to the Rare Book Collection.
-After a recent repair, it is now available for use in the rare book and North Carolina Collection reading room on the second floor.
+After a recent repair, it is now available for use in the Special Collections Research Room on the second floor of Wilson Library.

 All Wilson Library patrons are permitted to use the collator in their research.
 It is also available for demonstrations for instructors, faculty, and staff.